Scoring Your Opportunities

 Multiply to get total scores.

-Your highest-scoring opportunity is your pilot candidate for Chapter 7.
+Your highest-scoring opportunity is your pilot candidate—two chapters from now, you’ll build it into your first workflow.
 But the scoring also tells you what to watch for:

 • Low “Forgiving” score?
 Build extra review processes.